sdelaughter/RunGML/README.md

 ### Constraint Definitions
 The list of constraints is optional.
 If present, it should contain `RunGML_Constraint_ArgCount`, and/or `RunGML_Constraint_ArgType` structs.
 These can be used to enforce constraints on the number and type of arguments, respectively, that the operator will accept.
 If violated, a `RunGML_Error` will be printed.

+Note that constraint checking is a fairly intensive operation.
+It is disabled by default, and can be enabled by setting the macro `RunGML_I_checkConstraints` to `true` in `scrRunGML_Config`.

 #### RunGML_Constraint_ArgCount

 Accpets two arguments: